SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 - `0x00000040` (bit `6`) --- `DEBUG_INFO` in `DEBUG`, `NOOPT`.
 - `0x00400000` (bit `22`) --- `DEBUG_VERBOSE` in custom builds.
 - `0x80000000` (bit `31`) --- `DEBUG_ERROR` in `DEBUG`, `NOOPT`, `RELEASE`.

+### SerialInit

+**Type**: `plist boolean`
+**Failsafe**: `false`
+**Description**: Perform serial port initialisation.

+This option will perform serial port initialisation within OpenCore prior to enabling (any) debug logging.
+Serial port configuration is defined via PCDs at compile time in `gEfiMdeModulePkgTokenSpaceGuid` GUID.
+Default values as found in `MdeModulePkg.dec` are as follows:

+- PcdSerialBaudRate — Baud rate: 115200.
+- PcdSerialLineControl — Line control: no parity, 8 data bits, 1 stop bit.

+See more details in `Debugging` section.

 ### `SysReport`